tldr-pages/tldr/pages/common/cargo-init.md

 # cargo init

 > Create a new Cargo package.
-> Equivalent of `cargo new`, but specifiying a directory is optional.
+> Equivalent of `cargo new`, but specifying a directory is optional.
 > More information: <https://doc.rust-lang.org/cargo/commands/cargo-init.html>.

 - Initialize a Rust project with a binary target in the current directory: